Key GOP senators throw support behind McConnell

 "As Benjamin Franklin said: we can hang together or hang separately," the Texas Republican added in a separate tweet.

 Cornyn's message was shared among several other GOP lawmakers, including Sens.
-Orrin Hatch of Utah, Bob Corker of Tennessee and Thom Tillis of North Carolina.
+Orrin Hatch of Utah, Bob Corker of Tennessee, and Thom Tillis of North Carolina.

 "@SenateMajLdr has been the best leader we've had in my time in the Senate, through very tough challenges.
 I fully support him," Hatch tweeted.